Jeevamk/React-Notes/README.md

 # Q: `CDN` (Content Delivery Network/Content distribution network):
 - Distributed network of servers to deliver web content.<br>
-- it is a URL that point to resoucers.<br>
+- It is a URL that point to resoucers.<br>
 - It is a website that already hosted by developers , as we need that we can fetch the content from that.

  # Q: `How CDN Works` ?